nathantheinventor/open-contest/README-devsetup.md

    Ctrl-C in the console and re-execute the bash command above to restart the server and test the changes.

+# The launch script

+The launch script provides the following command line options:

+* `--db` *database-directory* specifies the location of the local database directory.
+   If the directory does not exist, it is created.

+* `--dev` overrides the open-contest code in the Docker container with the code in the local open-contest folder

+* `--fg` runs the container in the foreground, allowing it to be shutdown with a Ctrl-C.
+  The default is to run the container in the background.
+To shut down the container when run in the background, use **docker ps** to determine the name of the container, then **docker kill *container-name***

+* `--log-stdout` sends logging output from open-contest to stdout instead of to the open-contest.log file in the database directory

+* `--log-debug` includes DEBUG-level logging in the log output

+* `--log-all-requests` outputs an entry in the log file for every HTTP request to the open-contest application.
+Since this results in a lot of log data, by default, HTTP requests are not logged.

+* `-p` *port* specifies the port number for the open-contest server (default: 80)

+* `--local-only` specifies that only browsers running on localhost can connect to the open-contest server

 # Working in PyCharm
 PyCharm Professional provides out-of-the-box Django support, but PyCharm Community may also be used.
 After opening the project in PyCharm Community, mark the project